rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/Monthly Logs.md

 ---
 # November 2024 🌰

 As I predicted last month, the initial relaxed atmosphere at the start of university didn't last long.
-By November, it's become clear that everyone is starting to fall behind with their studying schedule, and obviously , I'm no exception.
+By November, it's become clear that everyone is starting to fall behind with their studying schedule, and obviously, I'm no exception.

 To take back control on the situation, I decided to start going to the university quite early to work on my coursework in the study room of my faculty.
 I find it much easier to stay focused in this environment, probably due to the social pressure that motivates me to keep studying instead of getting distracted in front of all the other people.